Office of Research and Project Administration

 IV.
 PolicyBACK TO TOP

-- Has responsibility for programmatic decision-making;
+- Has responsibility for programmatic decision making;

 - Provides similar goods or services to many different purchasers;

-- Operates in a competitive environment;
+- Normally operates in a competitive environment;

 The appropriate classification of a transaction as a subaward or other procurement action at the time it is proposed and funded is essential for ensuring proper accounting for costs and compliance requirements.
 Misclassification may result in delays in processing and inaccurate calculation of sponsored award costs, which may result in insufficient award funding available to the University’s PI.